 - Reported pinene benefits

 Pine is one of the most intense scents that instantly teleports your mind to thoughts of the holiday season and your favorite kitchen cleaners.
 But do you know what gives pine trees and Pine-Sol their iconic scents?
+Pinene.

 Pinene is a terpene named after its most recognizable source–pine trees.
 But this aromatic compound is also the most abundant terpene in nature, which means it occurs in various substances, including herbs, citrus, cleaning products, and cannabis.

 In this guide, you’ll find everything you need to know about the powerful benefits of pinene, its variations, and how it affects your favorite cannabis strains.

 Terpenes are chemical compounds responsible for giving plants their unique scents, from the sharpness of black pepper to the fragrance of a pine forest.
 They also help plants attract pollinators like bees while keeping away predators.

 There are thousands of terpenes in nature, and over 150 of them occur in the cannabis plant.
 Every cannabis strain has a unique terpene profile that develops throughout its growth, and these compounds work alongside cannabinoids like CBD and THC to produce specific, desirable physiological effects.
 Different levels of terpenes across chemovars explain why our cannabis experience varies from strain to strain.

 Pinene may be the most abundant terpene globally, but that’s partially due to its structural varieties–alpha-pinene and beta-pinene.
 The two have slight anatomical differences, but the main distinction is alpha-pinene is water-soluble while beta-pinene is not.

 - Alpha-Pinene (α-pinene)

 Alpha-pinene also referred to as simply “pinene,” is the compound responsible for the iconic smell of pine needles, as well as herbs like rosemary.
 This variation is more common in cannabis and clinical research.